I Want Magic: Essays on New Orleans, the South, and Race

 Praise for I Want Magic

-“A true son of Frenchmen Street, C. W. Cannon charts New Orleans's bohemian heartbeat, ‘shabby chic before it was chic,’ with wit and bravura, making I Want Magic a must-read now and for years to come.”— Jason Berry, City of a Million Dreams
+“A true son of Frenchmen Street, C. W. Cannon charts New Orleans's bohemian heartbeat, ‘shabby chic before it was chic,’ with wit and bravura, making I Want Magic a must-read now and for years to come.”—Jason Berry, author of City of a Million Dreams

 “C.W.
 Cannon’s scope is wide, capturing the city's—as well as his own—reckonings with race, gentrification, liberal and conservative politics, southernness, authenticity, hipness, and hipsterism.
 I Want Magic should appeal to New Orleanians old and new.
 This book is for anyone who knows and loves this city.”— Rien Fertel, author of Brown Pelican